Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Modules over the cofiber of ta

-The reason $M(C_2)$ arises naturally in our situtation is that it is equivalent to the category of $\piu_0 ^{C_2} \Ss$-modules in $\Sp_{C_2}$ \cite[Theorem 5.10]{SpectrumMackey}.
+In our setting, $M(C_2)$ arises naturally because it is equivalent to the category of $\piu_0 ^{C_2} \Ss$-modules in $\Sp_{C_2}$ \cite[Theorem 5.10]{SpectrumMackey}.
 This description equips $M(C_2)$ with a symmetric monoidal structure compatible with the $t$-structure.
 The induced symmetric monoidal structure on $M(C_2)^{\heartsuit}$ is known as the box product and admits an explicit description as in \cite{CpBox}. \todo{Probably there's a better cite for this, but this one has a nice modern proof.} \todo{rwb: Its always unnerved me that I don't know an explicit description of the monoidal structure on Mackey functors.}

 \begin{exm} Given a discrete abelian group $A$, we may consider the constant Mackey functor $\underline{A} \in M(C_2)^{\heartsuit}$.
 This Mackey functor is determined by $\underline{A} (C_2) = \underline{A} (\ast) = A$, $r = \sigma = \mathrm{id}_{A}$ and $t=2 \cdot \mathrm{id}_{A}$.
 This construction provides an exact colimit-preserving functor